Ronald Allen Harris

-Ronald Allen Harris (February 8, 1947 – December 31, 1980) was an American boxer who competed at the 1964 Olympic Games in Tokyo.
+Ronald Allen Harris (February 8, 1947 – December 31, 1980) was an American boxer who competed at the 1964 Summer Olympics in Tokyo.

 Harris was born in Detroit, Michigan, where he attended Chadsey High School.

 Amateur career

 Harris won the National AAU Lightweight title in 1964, earning him an Olympic team birth.
 Boxing at 132 pounds, Harris captured the bronze medal at the 1964 Tokyo Olympiad.